 - to establish SRB1, SRB2 and one or more DRBs, i.e. at least the DRB associated with the default EPS bearer is established;

+NOTE: In case of intra-system handover from NR, the SRBs and DRBs may be re-established.

 5.4.2.3 Reception of the RRCConnectionReconfiguration by the UE

 If the UE is able to comply with the configuration included in the RRCConnectionReconfiguration message, the UE shall: